Evaluation Visualiser

 Model-graded judge by LLM

-LLM-as-judge uses a strong model to score or rank outputs against a rubric — flexible and correlates with human judgement, but brings its own biases to watch for.
+LLM-as-judge uses a strong model to score or rank outputs against a rubric — flexible and correlates with human judgement, but brings its own biases (favoring outputs generated by itself rather than by other models).